ramistry/cse15l-lab-reports/Lab_report_2.md

     return arr;
 }
 ```
-## Part 3: What have I learned?
+## Part 3: Lab Report 2
 _Learning_

-1) I have learned how to create a s
+1) I have learned how to create a server.
+2) I have learned how to use JUnit in order to test for bugs.
+3) I have learned how to modify the URL of a website in order to produce a certain output.